 Nature aquascaping is one of the popular design styles in the aquascaping world.
-Its founding father is Japanese aquascaper, Takashi Amano.
-This style is about imitating a natural landscape as close as possible such as hills, mountains, rainforests, or valleys.
+Its founding father is the Japanese aquascaper, Takashi Amano.
+This style involves imitating a natural landscape as close as possible such as hills, mountains, rainforests, or valleys.

 Jungle Style Aquascaping

 Jungle-style aquascape is the easiest to replicate and best for inexperienced aquarists.
-It’s a bit of a combination of Dutch and Nature style; however, it has its own unique style.
-As the name implies, jungle style resembles a natural, boundless, and wild ecosystem.
+It’s a bit of a combination of Dutch and Nature styles; however, it has its own unique style.
+As the name implies, the jungle style resembles a natural, boundless, and wild ecosystem.

-It’s not a most complex type of aquascape design, but it could be very appealing once established.
+It’s not the most complex type of aquascape design, but it could be very appealing once established.

-That is why biotope aquariums can be of various types which represent different nature.
+That is why biotope aquariums can be of various types which represent different natures.